VarunGorti/vgorti/content/posts/gto_explained_1.md

 **4. Let's make our sim just a bit more realistic.
 I'm going to give the player's equal ranges, more hands, and more bet sizing options.
 The river will still be a 10 SPR spot.**

 Okay, this starts to look a lot more complicated.
 But at its core the solution is just a more sophisticated version of the simple Nash we come up with before.
 The "nutted" hands often trap, expecting to face bets enough from other strong hands and force them into a bluff-catching spot after a check-raise.
 The non-nutted but still strong hands bet a size that forces the opponent to bluff catch with hands they beat.
 The mediocre hands check, hoping to get to showdown, with the plan to face a bluff-catching spot if they must.
 And the weakest hands either give up or choose bluff.
-The game tree is actually kind of sprawling here, but I'll just show you the first Player 2 node, and what Player 1's response looks like facing the smallest bet.
+The game tree is actually kind of sprawling here, but I'll just show you the first Oscar node, and what Ivey's response looks like facing the smallest bet.

 ![toygame4_1](/images/gto_explained_1/toygame4_1.png)